, ,

 After breakfast, depart from Zutulpuk Monastery and begin a gentle 6-kilometer downhill trek to Zongto (Zongdui).
 This final section is relatively easy, allowing time to reflect on the spiritual journey you’ve just completed.
 Upon reaching Zongto, take an eco-bus back to Darchen, officially concluding the Mount Kailash trek.

-From Darchen, continue driving toward Zhongba, with another opportunity to admire the serene beauty of Lake Mansarovar along the way.
+From Darchen, continue driving toward Saga, with another opportunity to admire the serene beauty of Lake Mansarovar along the way.
 Enjoy sweeping views of the pristine lake, open grasslands, and distant Himalayan peaks.

-Arrive in Zhongba in the evening and settle into your hotel for a well-earned rest.
+Arrive in Saga in the evening and settle into your hotel for a well-earned rest.

-After breakfast, depart from Zhongba and travel toward Gyirong, heading to the southern border region of Tibet.
+After breakfast, depart from Saga and travel toward Gyirong, heading to the southern border region of Tibet.
 Today’s journey showcases dramatic geographical transitions from the high Tibetan plateau to deep Himalayan valleys.

 Driving southward, the landscape gradually changes from vast alpine plateaus to fertile valleys.
 Upon entering Gyirong Valley, you’ll be surrounded by rolling grasslands, dense forests, deep gorges, and dramatic canyon scenery.
 Known as one of the most beautiful valleys in Tibet, Gyirong features a mild climate and rich vegetation, offering a striking contrast to the arid landscapes of western Tibet.